mohamad4444/MinecraftMod/README.md

 # MinecraftMod

+A simple minecraft mod that adds a zombie that drops diamonds in Fabric

+# Technologies User
+Jenkins pipeline on localhost with ngrok and attached to Github Webhook Jenkins installed on docker

+# Development Setup
+`choco install ngrok`

 run in jenkins_minecraft folder

-docker-compose up -d
+`docker-compose up -d`

+setup pipeline to Jenkinsfile